 - Replace your mouthguard if it gets damaged.

 Every year accidents do occur and teeth are knocked out.
 Read more about what to do in a dental emergency.

-During our examinations at Fitzgerald Dental Clinic in Geraldton we use the most up-to-date digital x-rays to aid us in providing the best possible care for our patients.
+During our examinations at Geraldton Dental Care we use the most up-to-date digital x-rays to aid us in providing the best possible care for our patients.
 Our digital x-rays emit only 10% of the radiation of a conventional x-ray whilst providing clear images to help us diagnose your condition.